 Policy and Advocacy

-You can get involved with Shared Health’s work with homeless families by helping us campaign for policy change and building a network of advocates; across housing, Councils, national government and local communities.
+You can get involved with Shared Health’s work on health inequalities by helping us campaign for policy change and building a network of advocates; across health, housing, Councils, national government and local communities.

 There are a few quick actions you can take in your local area, across Greater Manchester and nationally.
-We would also like to hear from you if you work in any area connected to homeless families or are interested to find out more about our advocacy work, just send us an email at: [link].
+We would also like to hear from you if you work in any area connected to health, housing or education or are interested to find out more about our advocacy work, just send us an email.

-Email your local Councillor and ask them to put forward our council motion on homeless families.
-Or if you are a Local Councillor, please get in touch about the issues behind our motion and how we can support you to bring it forward.
+Email your local Councillor and ask them to put forward our council motion focusing on one of our pieces of work, ie homeless families.
+Or if you are a Local Councillor, please get in touch about the issues facing your area and how we can support you to bring it forward.

-Email your Mayor and ask what work they and their Combined Authority are doing with homeless families.
+Email your Mayor and ask what work they and their Combined Authority are doing with health inequalities and more specifically homeless families.
 Most mayors have strong commitments on street homelessness, but are less vocal about homeless families, what policies or campaigns they have in place to support homeless families, or what they are doing to reduce the numbers of families becoming homeless in their city region.

 If you work for a Combined Authority, Mayor’s Office or Health and Social Care Partnership, please get in touch.
 We would love to share our work in Greater Manchester and hear what best practice your city region is undertaking.

-Email your local MP to encourage them to ask questions about family homelessness in Parliament and join our APPG on Households in Temporary Accommodation, you can find who your local MP is and their contact details at: (sample link text)
+Email your local MP to encourage them to ask questions about health inequalities.
+If you are interested in family homelessness then ask your MP to join our APPG on Households in Temporary Accommodation.
+You can find who your local MP is and their contact details here.